Malaysian Chinese: Economic, demographic and political representation

-Contributions towards local medical practice
+Traditional Chinese Medicine in Malaysia

 An ethnic Chinese woman in Malaysia grinds and cuts up dried herbs to make traditional Chinese medicine.

-Aside from their economic dominance, ethnic Chinese Malaysians are known for their contribution in the country healthcare sectors with their traditional health practice.
-Around 3,000 medicine shops in the country sell traditional Chinese medicine with development support also given by the country Health Ministry.
-Chinese traditional health practice services in the country generally encompass the zhong yi 中医 (Chinese medicine), qigong (气功), chiropractic care (整骨), acupuncture (针灸) and several others.
-In 2012, the Traditional and Complementary Medicine Bill (T&CM) was passed by the Parliament of Malaysia for the establishment of "Traditional and Complementary Medicine Council or Majlis Perubatan Tradisional dan Komplementari" to register and regulate traditional and complementary medicine practitioners, including traditional Chinese medicine practitioners as well Malay, indigenous and Indians traditional medicine which followed by the enforcement of T&CM Act in the following year.
+Ethnic Chinese Malaysians have contributed to the spread of traditional Chinese medicine in Malaysia.
+Around 3,000 medicine shops in the country sell traditional Chinese medicine, and there is some regulation under the Health Ministry.
+Chinese traditional health practice services in the country generally encompass herbal medicine, qigong, chiropractic care, acupuncture, and other techniques.
+In 2012, the Traditional and Complementary Medicine Bill (T&CM) was passed by the Parliament of Malaysia for the establishment of "Traditional and Complementary Medicine Council or Majlis Perubatan Tradisional dan Komplementari" to register and regulate traditional and complementary medicine practitioners, including traditional Chinese medicine practitioners as well Malay, indigenous and Indians traditional medicine, which was followed by the enforcement of T&CM Act in the following year.
 Most traditional-medicine pharmacies are family-apprentice trades.
-While the Health Ministry has supported the development of TCM, it does not conduct registration of traditional-medicine practitioners, who are nevertheless allowed to practice the trade.
+While the Health Ministry has tolerated the development of TCM, it does not enforce registration of traditional-medicine practitioners, who are nevertheless allowed to practice the trade.